-A ton is a unit of weight in both the metric and U.S. customary systems of measurement.
-In the U.S. customary system, a ton (T) is equal to 2,000 pounds.
-A metric ton (t), on the other hand, is equal to 1,000 kilograms (approximately 2,200 pounds).
+A ton is a unit of weight/mass in both the U.S. customary and imperial systems of measurement.
+In the U.S. customary system, a ton (T) is equal to 2,000 pounds (lb).
+This definition is used mostly in the US and Canada.

 Did you know?